ByeAcne/Symptom

 Back acne is harder to treat than facial acne because the skin is thicker and follicles are larger.
 Get a prescription protocol designed specifically for body acne.

-Reviewed by a licensed physician · Updated April 2026
+Reviewed by a licensed physician · Updated May 2026

 Back acne — commonly called bacne — affects a large portion of acne sufferers, yet it is frequently undertreated because patients feel embarrassed or assume it is not serious enough to see a doctor about.
 In reality, back acne can be significantly more inflamed and scarring-prone than facial acne, and it rarely clears with over-the-counter products alone.